ScottW514/terraform-provider-datapower/docs/data-sources/web_token_service.md

   - CLI Alias: `ssl-config-type`
   - Choices: `server`, `sni`
   - Default value: `server`
-- `sslsni_server` (String) Specify the TLS SNI server profile to secure connections between clients and the DataPower Gateway
+- `ssl_sni_server` (String) Specify the TLS SNI server profile to secure connections between clients and the DataPower Gateway
   - CLI Alias: `ssl-sni-server`
   - Reference to: `datapower_ssl_sni_server_profile:id`
 - `use_ssl` (Boolean) Indicate whether to use the assigned TLS profile to control connections to this TCP port.
 When enabled, the service expects HTTPS requests on this port.